jasonamey/job-listings/README.md

 # Frontend Mentor - Devjobs Web App

-This is a solution to the [Devjobs Web App](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l).
+This is a solution to the [Static Job Listings with Filtering](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt/hub/job-listings-with-filtering-piTBY7cX9) challenge.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents